This page includes much of the information Grand Representatives share from other states. We hope you find it informational and helpful.

 Grand Worthy Advisor’s Service Project

-Our Grand Worthy Advisor has a “traveling” mascot, WONDERWOMAN, which is passed to the assembly hosting the next Grand Worthy Advisor’s official visit.
+Our Grand Worthy Advisor has a “traveling” photo bag, which is passed to the assembly hosting the next Grand Worthy Advisor’s official visit.
+The bag, including a polaroid camera, is for assemblies to share events throughout the year.

 Grand Representatives are considered Grand Officers.
 These positions are held by girls serving as Charity, Worthy Associate Advisor, Worthy Advisor or Past Worthy Advisor of their local assembly.
 All Grand Representatives are responsible for representing Missouri in other jurisdictions, writing a report of their year, and serving as an officer for the Memorial Service at Grand Assembly.
 Most girls are assigned three jurisdictions.